 Start your fire by creating a nest of kindling, igniting it with matches or a lighter, and gently blowing or fanning it until it grows.
 Slowly add your fallen branches, and wait to throw on a log until you really have something strong going (throwing on a log prematurely will kill your fire).
 For more tips, this video covers the various techniques of fire building nicely.

-After your fire gets going, it’s really important to not leave it unattended.
+After your fire gets going, it’s really important to never leave it unattended.
 All it takes is one big gust of wind (or a bit of loose kindling in a dry season) for a small campfire to get out of hand.
 Always monitor children and pets when a fire is going, and never attempt to burn anything that could be harmful to you or the environment (plastics, trash, aerosol cans and anything else that might shatter or explode).
 Natural materials only, folks!

 Safely putting out your fire is single-handedly the most important step.
 We know, all the cowboy movies show people falling asleep to the light of the… blah blah blah.
 The modern camper handles fires responsibly, not wild-west style.